-Care Coordination Delivered EBIT increased to ≤ 903 M from ≤ 31 M mainly a result of increased operating income largely driven by the gain related to divestitures of Care Coordination activities of approximately ≤ 830 M.
+Care Coordination Delivered EBIT increased to €903 M from €31 M mainly a result of increased operating income largely driven by the gain related to divestitures of Care Coordination activities of approximately €830 M.

 The increase in member months under medical cost management was primarily attributable to the expansion of our existing ESCOs through the addition of new physician practice partners and dialysis facilities, partially offset by the divestment of our controlling interest in Sound on June 28, 2018 and, as a result, the conclusion of our participation in BPCI.
-See note 2 (b) in this report) and note 4 to the table "Key indicators and business metrics for the North America Segment," above.
+See note 2 (b) of the notes to consolidated financial statements (unaudited) included in this report) and note 4 to the table "Key indicators and business metrics for the North America Segment," above.

 Care Coordination's medical cost under management increased by 12%, including an 8% negative impact from foreign currency translation in the current period.
 At Constant Exchange Rates, Care Coordination's medical cost under management increased by 20% primarily attributable to the expansion of our existing ESCOs through the addition of new physician practice partners and dialysis facilities, partially offset by the divestment of our controlling interest in Sound on June 28, 2018 and, as a result, the conclusion of our participation in BPCI.
-See note 2 (b) included in this report) and note 4 to the table "Key indicators and business metrics for the North America Segment," above.
+See note 2 (b) of the notes to consolidated financial statements (unaudited) included in this report) and note 4 to the table "Key indicators and business metrics for the North America Segment," above.

 The decrease in patient encounters was primarily driven by decreased encounters for hospital related physician services as a result of our divesting our controlling interest in Sound on June 28, 2018.
-See note 2 (b) in this report) and note 4 to the table "Key indicators and business metrics for the North America Segment," above.
+See note 2 (b) of the notes to consolidated financial statements (unaudited) included in this report) and note 4 to the table "Key indicators and business metrics for the North America Segment," above.